msaadshabir/net-guardian/README.md

 # net-guardian

 An automated network health and security auditor built with Python.
-Scans your local network, identifies devices, and flags potential risks — all from the terminal.
+Scans your local network, identifies devices, checks for open ports, and flags potential risks — all from the terminal.

 ## Features

 - Auto-detects your home network (Wi-Fi/Ethernet)
 - Discovers live devices using ARP scanning
+- Scans open ports on discovered devices (top 100 ports)
-- Flags IoT devices (common security risk)
+- Flags IoT devices and insecure services (common security risks)
 - Beautiful terminal dashboard with Rich

 ## Built With